hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `name` - The name of the Backend Address Pool.

-* `fqdns` - A list of FQDN's which are part of the Backend Address Pool.
+* `fqdns` - A list of FQDNs which are part of the Backend Address Pool.

 * `ip_addresses` - A list of IP Addresses which are part of the Backend Address Pool.